 Several other studies have found that EFT can be used to combat depression when lengthier or more costly therapies are unavailable.
 What is more, EFT commonly produces equal or better results than traditional depression treatments.

-What is EFT - EFT and PTSD infographic
+EFT Tapping and PTSD

 Chapter 3: